rahsunk/taskmate-frontend/apiSpecifications/ScheduleGeneratorAPISpec.md

 ### POST /api/ScheduleGenerator/generateSchedule

 **Description:** Retrieves all events and tasks associated with the given schedule, instantiates repeating events for a planning horizon, and prioritizes and schedules tasks into available time slots.
+Events are allowed to overlap.

 **Requirements:**